Gasoline Deposit Control Additives Program

 To comply with the gasoline deposit control additives program requirements, you may complete the additives form below and submit to the ARB address on the form.

 For information regarding current regulations, Board hearings, and public meetings and documents, please visit the ARB's Gasoline Deposit Control Additives web page.

-If you have questions regarding the enforcement of gasoline deposit control additives, please email Herman Lau or telephone (916) 327-1518.
+If you have questions regarding the enforcement of gasoline deposit control additives, please email Juan Osornio or telephone (626) 350-6575.